 (d) Production and costs associated with a pooled unit shall be allocated among the owners in the same proportion each owner's acreage in the unit bears to the total acreage in the unit or in any other manner agreed to by the owners and approved by the Board.
 (Added 1981, No. 240 (Adj.
 Sess.), § 2, eff.
 April 28, 1982.)

 An agreement for the unit or cooperative development or operation of a field, reservoir, or part thereof, may be submitted to the Board for approval as being in the public interest or reasonably necessary to prevent waste or to protect correlative rights.
 For the purposes of this chapter, approval by the Board shall constitute a complete defense to any suit charging violation of any statute of the State relating to trust and monopolies on account of the agreement or on account of operations conducted pursuant to such agreement.
 The failure to submit such an agreement to the Board for approval shall not for that reason imply or constitute evidence that the agreement or operations conducted pursuant thereto are in violation of laws relating to trusts and monopolies.
 (Amended 1981, No. 240 (Adj.
 Sess.), § 2, eff.
 April 28, 1982.)

 § 525.
 Field-wide unitization

-(a) In addition to the authority for the establishment of drilling units for individual wells granted in section 522 of this title, the board may establish field-wide units comprised of one or more reservoirs or parts thereof and including one or more wells.
-After adequate geological, engineering, and other information has been required through development of the reservoir, the board, on its own motion or upon application of any owner, shall hold a hearing to consider the need for cooperative development or operation as a field-wide unit.
+(a) In addition to the authority for the establishment of drilling units for individual wells granted in section 522 of this title, the Board may establish field-wide units composed of one or more reservoirs or parts thereof and including one or more wells.
+After adequate geological, engineering, and other information has been required through development of the reservoir, the Board, on its own motion or upon application of any owner, shall hold a hearing to consider the need for cooperative development or operation as a field-wide unit.